Volaticotherini: Aerial locomotion

 One genus of volaticotherin, Volaticotherium, has clear evidence of being capable of gliding.
 It was the first gliding Mesozoic mammal discovered and lived at least 70 million years before the appearance of the first flying and gliding therians.
 It preserved a large, fur-covered patagium, extending not only between the limbs and tail, but also to the digits, "sandwiching" them.
 The limbs were proportionally longer than those of other Mesozoic mammals, fitting the standards in flying and gliding mammals, and the femur is uniquely specialised, allowing the leg to be extended laterally and remain steady during gliding.
 The tail is dorsoventrally flattened, and supports evidence of uropatagia in at least the proximal vertebrae.
 Argentoconodon shares similar femur characteristics, suggesting that it too may have been capable of gliding.

 Distribution

 Volaticotherini was a relatively widespread and long-lived clade, with occurrences known from the Toarcian of South America, Oxfordian of China, and Berriasian of Morocco.
-The presence of volaticotherins in Gondwana is unusual, as they are among the few known Gondwanan triconodonts (and, if aligned with triconodontids, the only representatives of the group in Gondwanna), with Argentoconodon occurring as far back as the Early Jurassic in otherwise australosphenidan dominated faunas.
+The presence of volaticotherins in Gondwana is unusual, as they are among the few known Gondwanan triconodonts (and, if aligned with triconodontids, the only representatives of the group in Gondwana), with Argentoconodon occurring as far back as the Early Jurassic in otherwise australosphenidan dominated faunas.